-- Civil unions have been around since 2005. - They are a formal legal relationship between two people of the same or opposite sex. - They have nothing to do with the church or religion (are secular). - Are there any limits on when you can get married or enter a civil union?
-Yes.
-Only if: - You are not already married or in a civil union with someone else - You're at least 16 years old (parental consent required if 16 or 17) - You're not closely related by blood, marriage, civil union, or adoption - Closely related does not include cousins so you can marry your cousin!
+- Civil unions have been around since 2005. - They are a formal legal relationship between two people of the same or opposite sex. - They have nothing to do with the church or religion (are secular). - You can only get married or enter a civil union if: - You are not already married or in a civil union with someone else - You're at least 18 years old (if you are 16 or 17, you have to apply for the consent of a Family Court Judge) - You're not closely related by blood, marriage, civil union, or adoption - Closely related does not include cousins so you can marry your cousin! - In 2019, the government announced that marriage and civil unions are illegal if someone has been threatened or intimidated into them